 - Besides the communication of facts, a uniform storyline is needed to convey the ‘Why’ of the company.
 No less so in times of crisis.

 - Internal communication comes before external communication.
 Regular contact with all dialogue groups is time-consuming but crucial.
-The communication addressed management, the independent franchise owners and the various departmental and restaurant managers, and also reached the individual employees.
+The communication addressed management, the independent franchise owners, such as Jimmy John’s Owner and the various departmental and restaurant managers, and also reached the individual employees.

 - During the closure period, dialogue with the guests is just as essential – e.g. via social media or customer care.
 All feedback deserves a response.
 And as always, transparent communication with the media is critical – 24/7 if necessary.